AdaCore/training_material/courses/fundamentals_of_ada/005_introduction.rst

 * Roots in Open Source software movement

-    - GNAT compiler is part of GNU Compilers' Collection (GCC)
+    - GNAT compiler is part of GNU Compiler Collection (GCC)

 ===================
 About This Training
 ===================

 --------------------------
-Who is/are your trainer(s)
+Your Trainer
 --------------------------

 * Experience in software development